TimNN/chaud/README.md

 build tool), you can instead set `RUSTC_WRAPPER=chaud-rustc` to get most of the same benefits.

-`chaud-rustc` will automatically add the necessary `rustc` flags when it detect compilation of a binary that has hot-reloading enabled.
+`chaud-rustc` will automatically add the necessary `rustc` flags when it detects compilation of a binary that has hot-reloading enabled.

-You still need to manually enable hot-reloading by enabling Chaud's `unsafe-hot-reload` feature.
+If used with the `init!()` **macro** it can also detect enabled features automatically.
+In case that does not work, you must manually specify `CHAUD_FEATURE_FLAGS` as described in the next section.

-It may also be necessary to set the `CHAUD_BUILD_FLAGS` environment variable, see the next section.
+To actually enable hot-reloading you must enable Chaud's `unsafe-hot-reload` feature.

 ### Manual Setup